AstarNetwork/astar-docs/docs/about/token-economics/inflationary-model.md

 #### > dApps Staking

-`dApps staking`, Astar's innovative developer incentive mechanism, receives a variable portion of the block rewards, depending on current **total value locked** (or **TVL** in further text) in dAPps staking.
+`dApps staking`, Astar's innovative developer incentive mechanism, receives a variable portion of the block rewards depending on current **total value locked** (or **TVL** in further text) in dApps staking.

 Part of it is dedicated for supporting dApp developers while another part goes towards stakers who locked their ASTR to *stake* or *vote* for a dApp.

 ### Model Overview